 When I was about six years old I wouldn’t stop begging my father to give me a camera.
 Finally he handed over an old compact camera with slide film.
 I was pretty disappointed with the result; I got small-framed, transparent pictures and not one single print to show.

 I studied photography in Vienna.
 It taught me what I did not want to do: shooting staged scenes and people in a studio.

-My first job in the news was very unspectacular.
-I was assigned by an Austrian paper to shoot set pictures of a TV series.
-I felt very uncomfortable.
+During my first news assignment I felt very uncomfortable.
 I was the only female photographer there and the men acted as if I didn’t exist.
-I was squeezed and terribly pushed around and I just tried to find a spot to shoot through or between them.
-At home I looked at the images and thought: “I cannot deliver these awful pictures”.
-But in the end, the paper’s chief editor was very pleased and I signed my first contract as a news photographer.
+I was pushed around as I tried to find a spot to shoot between them.
+I was not satisfied with the result but in the end the paper’s chief editor was pleased and I signed my first contract as a news photographer.

 In documentary photography, it is important to understand the basic facts and the context of the story.
 Shooting a comprehensive report on a complicated issues can be demanding.
 During a story, I never stop questioning myself on the facts and I keep on double-checking.
 An unbiased approach is as important as respecting the people involved.

 Reporting is often not comfortable or glamorous.
 We have to wait in the heat and the rain, sit on the ground, get squashed in a crowd, work on weekends, get called suddenly to report on a crisis.
 But the worst is having to deal with people who don't want us to report.

 I most enjoy covering assignments outside in nature and the middle of nowhere.

 The biggest lesson I've learnt is to be critical of my work and to remain modest.